 Food tourism is so much a part of travel now that it’s a given that we travel to eat.
-Many Australian regional communities have redesigned their tourism message to encourage travellers to come and taste their produce and sip their wine and beer.
+Now, more than ever Australia’s regions have redesigned their tourism message to encourage travellers to come and taste their produce and sip their wine, cider and beer.
 Producing 25% of Australia’s fresh produce, the Bundaberg region celebrates their bounty every July with Bundaberg Winterfeast.

-Bundaberg Winterfeast is ten days of farm-gate to plate experiences highlighting the farmers, graziers, fishermen, distillers and brewers of Bundaberg North Burnett.
+Bundaberg Winterfeast is ten days of farmgate-to-plate experiences highlighting the farmers, graziers, fishermen, distillers and brewers of Bundaberg North Burnett.
 2018’s food lovers don’t simply want to eat fresh, delicious food – they want to get their hands dirty and their gumboots muddy in the hope of learning and tasting from Australia’s farmers.
-And there’s no better time to do it then under Bundaberg’s warm winter skies from Friday, July 6 to Sunday, July 15.
+And there’s no better time to do it than under Bundaberg’s warm winter skies from Friday, July 6 to Sunday, July 15.

 Bundaberg Winterfeast has something for everyone including beer lovers, rum aficionados, seafood snackers and just about anyone who enjoys food.